UN-GCPDS/python-gcpds.utils/docs/source/_notebooks/01-databases.rst

 The classes and the channels can be indexes instead of labels:

+The channels indexes, by convention, are 1-based array.

 .. code:: ipython3

     run, class_ = db.get_data(classes=[1, 3], channels=[1, 5, 10])